jrowellfx/mathPapers/README.md

 # mathPapers
-LaTeX source and associated `typeset' pdfs from math papers that James Philip Rowell has written or is in the process of writing.
+LaTeX source and associated `typeset' pdfs from math papers that James Philip Rowell has written.

 Please pay special attention to the license restrictions on this work.